Last Updated on July 31, 2025 by Ketki Gadre

 The Barbican

-The Barbican is the gateway between the Old Town and the New Town and a short walk away from Old Town Market Place.
+The Barbican is the gateway between the Old Town and the New Town and is a short walk away from Old Town Market Place.
 The Barbican lends an artistic look to the city.
-It was partially demolished in the 18th century and again completely destroyed during World War II.
+It was partially demolished in the 18th century and again destroyed during World War II.

-The fortified wall and barbican were restored later in its full glory.
+The fortified wall and barbican were restored later in their full glory.
 Today, it serves as a bridge between the Old and New Town, and is also the hangout of choice for many artists selling their paintings and Polish souvenirs.
 If you have time, do visit the small museum on its history.

 The Royal Route of Warsaw

 You will now find swanky hotels, expensive restaurants and shops on this route.
-The entire route during Christmas is decorated with festive lights and it is a sight to behold.
+The entire route during Christmas is decorated with festive lights, and it is a sight to behold.

 Presidential Palace

-The entrance to the palace is guarded by a statue of Prince Józef Poniatowski and four stone lions and it is lit up at night.
+The entrance to the palace is guarded by a statue of Prince Józef Poniatowski and four stone lions, and it is lit up at night.

 Palace of Culture and Science